quic/aimet/Docs/api_docs/torch_adaround.rst

 User Guide Link
 ===============
-To learn more about this technique, please see :ref:`AdaRound<ug-adaround>`:
+To learn more about this technique, please see :ref:`AdaRound<ug-adaround>`

 Top-level API